 Cherry Creek North

-Cherry Creek North has created Winter Wanderland, a stunning canopy of more than 600 trees adorned with nearly a million twinkling lights across 16 blocks.
+Cherry Creek North has created Winter Wanderland, a stunning canopy of more than 600 illuminated and musically choreographed trees adorned with one million twinkling lights across 16 blocks.

 Golden’s impressive holiday lights transform the charming town into a winter wonderland with downtown, the Clear Creek Walking Path, Golden History Park, Parfet Park and the Visitors Center spectacularly illuminated with an estimated 45,000 bulbs.

 A single giant evergreen tree in front of the Golden Visitors Center is wrapped in approximately 5,000 lights all on its own.
 The lights shine bright through the second week of February.

 Historic Downtown Littleton decks itself out in millions of multi-colored lights that adorn the street lights (they had to cut down the trees this past summer due to disease) along Main Street.
 Shop the merchants as you stroll block after block.